Reinforced wolf warrior: Xi Jinping prepares a radical change in his foreign policy - ExBulletin

 Reinforced.
 Emboldened.
 Authorized.
 Mao Zedong.

-The country ruled with an iron fist by Xi is preparing to intensify its famous diplomacy of Wolf Warriora name borrowed from a popular film saga whose plot is based on a hero of standardized values who defends China alleged external threats.
+The country ruled with an iron fist by Xi is preparing to intensify its famous diplomacy of Wolf Warriorname borrowed from a popular film saga whose plot is based on a hero with standardized values who defends China alleged external threats.
 An ode to nationalism.
-The very linear message of the film – performed and directed by the mega star of local cinema Wu Jing– has been adopted by the regime’s foreign service and transmitted to all its ambassadors and delegates around the world in recent years.
+The very linear message of the film – starring and directed by a local movie megastar Wu Jing – has been adopted by the regime’s foreign service and disseminated to all its ambassadors and delegates around the world over the past few years.

-The slogan of her ambassadors scattered around the world is clear and has worked perfectly with the Chancellor so far Wang Yi: return with virulence any criticism towards beijing -however brief and insignificant it is- and harasses every movement of Taiwan outside.
-The mission of the diplomatic representations is to leave no question unanswered, to prevent the Taiwanese representatives from carrying out their work freely – whether commercial or cultural – and to push to the extreme to obtain concessions for megaprojects for public companies.
+The slogan of its ambassadors scattered around the world is clear and it worked perfectly with the former foreign minister Wang Yi: return with virulence any criticism of beijing -for however brief and insignificant it is – and harass every move of Taiwan abroad.
+The diplomatic offices are on a mission to allow no questions, to prevent Taiwanese officials from freely exercising their work – whether commercial or cultural – and to push to extremes to obtain concessions for mega-projects for corporations. public.

-However – and despite his great contributions and achievements to this type of foreign policy – it seems that the moment Wang as a diplomatic leader is coming to an end.
-Xi Jinping He no longer wants him as Chief Ambassador and seeks a more belligerent and hostile profile for his office.
+However – and despite his great contributions and achievements to this type of foreign policy – it seems that Wang’s time as a diplomatic leader is coming to an end.
+Xi Jinping no longer wants him as Chief Ambassador and seeks a more belligerent and hostile profile for his office.
 The 69-year-old awaits a long, cold and well-paid retirement embellished with an honorary post at the CCP.
-He will be invested with a certain institutional importance so that his declining ostracism will not be so unmotivating for the rest of the loyalists.
+He will be invested with some institutional importance so that his declining ostracism will not be so demotivating for the rest of the loyalists.
 But in time, his star will fade forever.

-In the head of the boss beijing there is another person to replace him: Gang Qin.
-At 56 -13 years younger than his boss-, the current ambassador of China in the United States will be the man chosen by Xi replace Wang.
-This involves a bet on CCP by a much younger and combative figure for his foreign policy.
-Qing just got promoted Central Committeewhich places it one step away from the Ministry of Foreign Affairs.
+At the head of the chief beijing there is another person to replace him: Gang Qin .
+At 56 -13 years younger than his still boss-, the current ambassador of China to United States would be the man chosen by Xi replace Wang.
+This involves a bet by the CCP for a much younger and combative figure for his foreign policy.
+Qing has just been promoted to central committeewhich puts it one step away from the Ministry of Foreign Affairs.

+Qin Gang is the Chinese Ambassador to the United States.
+He had been in Washington for a little over a year.
+Now Xi Jinping wants him as Wang Yi’s successor as head of the regime’s diplomacy (Photo: Xinhua)

-QingContrary to Wangdoes not have its own line or story in the CCP.
-Absolutely responsive to Xi and he does not think for himself, but for his supreme leader.
-During his year in Washington demonstrated his loyalty to the extreme and was the most eloquent standard-bearer of the Wolf Warrior.
-To each criticism – whether it emanated from the State Department or from a legislator of little renown – he responded each time and immediately with aggression, without arguments that would refute the question raised and without considering diplomatic manners.
+Qingcontrary to Wang does not have its own line or story in the CCP.
+It absolutely meets Xi and does not think for himself, but for his supreme leader.
+During his year in Washington he demonstrated his loyalty to the extreme and was the most eloquent standard-bearer in the Wolf Warrior strategy..
+To each criticism – whether it emanates from the State Department or from a legislator of little renown – he responded aggressively, each time and immediately, without arguments that would refute the question raised and without considering diplomatic means. .

 He himself promotes and highlights his campaign to replace his current boss without fear of being reprimanded.
 He published newspaper articles in which he was named as the natural successor to the chancellery, a decision that would be consummated within days.

-Arrived in Washington in September 2021, Qing failed to make significant progress in relations between the two nations at times of extreme tension.
-On the contrary, I undermined any avenue of constructive dialogue.
-This data would be essential to understand what the true intentions of the Xi Jinping facing the future.
-A future that looks even bleaker for the world: a nation with an economy that is starting to crack and whose maximum leader has in mind only the obsession with a legacy that places him above Mao Zedong.
+Arrived in Washington in September 2021, Qing made no significant progress in relations between the two nations at times of extreme tension.
+On the contrary, it undermined all avenues of constructive dialogue.
+These data would be essential to understand what Xi Jinping’s true intentions are facing the future.
+An even bleaker future for the world: a nation with an economy that is starting to crack and whose leader has in mind only the obsession of a legacy that will put him above Mao Zedong.

 Twitter: @TotiPI